Year-End Tax Planning for 2021

 Back to Why Where Your Contributions Go Matters

 This ties back into year-in tax planning strategies you should be considering shortly before retirement.
 It’s pivotal to make sure that the surviving spouse will be in the lowest possible tax bracket.

 “For people who are five years out from retirement, it’s another reason to look at the difference between making a Roth 401(k) and a traditional 401(k) contribution,” Dean said.
 “In the early years of retirement, think about spending some from the taxable account and doing conversions from traditional to Roth.”

 It ties into to pensions as well.
 When you’re claiming pensions, taking a spousal benefit is something to consider in case your spouse dies.
-Roughly 50% of Barber Financial Group’s clients inquire about the firm because they want to ensure that their spouse is taken care of financially if they pass away before their spouse does.
+Roughly 50% of Modern Wealth Management’s clients inquire about the firm because they want to ensure that their spouse is taken care of financially if they pass away before their spouse does.

 “You’ve got someone who is astute and does most of the retirement planning,” Barber said.
 “However, they understand that there could come a point where they can’t make those decisions cognitively or they pass away.”

 The emotional effects that ensue after a loss of a spouse are difficult enough to deal with.
 That situation can become even more difficult if it’s compounded with a lack of financial planning.